Team Tiger Adventure

 Resources for the Team Tiger Adventure

-Team Tiger Requirement 1: Fun with Rules
+Team Tiger Requirement 1: Fun With Rules

 Play a game with your den, or family members, that has a set of rules.
 Discuss why rules are important to the game you are playing.

-- Play a game of Go Fish!
+- Card Game – Go Fish: Play a game of Go Fish!

-- Play a game of cornhole.
+- Tigers Play Cornhole: Play a game of cornhole.

-- Play a game of kickball.
+- Tigers Play Kickball: Play a game of kickball.

 Team Tiger Requirement 2: Helping Hands